Last reviewed/updated 2/21/2025

 OVERVIEW

-This represents a significant step in the battle against climate change and poor air quality that impacts all NJ residents.
-It takes less than a year to ‘payback’ the greenhouse gas emissions required to manufacture and construct an offshore wind farm, leaving the remaining 2+ decades of operation to generate carbon-free electricity.
+As a coastal state, we have the opportunity to harness the plentiful wind resources that exist just off the coast, driven by the reliable daily cadence of sea and land breezes.
+It takes less than a year to ‘pay back’ the greenhouse gas emissions required to manufacture and construct an offshore wind farm, leaving the remaining 2-3 decades of operation to generate carbon-free electricity.

 The overwhelming majority of environmental groups support the responsible development of offshore wind energy.
 However, public understanding of environmental issues remains low, which has been leveraged by a vocal minority of residents to resist this change.
-PPA staff assist with educational events, attend relevant hearings and public engagement events, and stay up-to-date on relevant research through the Wind Works Coalition.
+PPA staff assist with educational events, attend relevant hearings and public engagement events, and stay up-to-date on relevant research through the NJ Wind Works Coalition.
+As a member of the coalition, we advocate for responsible development practices that maximize environmental co-benefits like artificial reefs, streamline onshore transmission, and repurpose existing fossil fuel infrastructure.

 CURRENT STATUS

-The NJBPU released an Energy Master Plan in 2019 and began the process to update the EMP in 2024.
 The New Jersey legislature has been making strides towards adopting a Clean Electricity Standard (CES) that would codify Governor Murphy’s goal of 100% clean energy by the year 2035.
 Read more about the legislation here.
+As federal actions threaten to change the trajectory of our country’s energy production, it is more important than ever that the state of New Jersey codify its commitment to our clean energy future.

 HOW YOU CAN GET INVOLVED

-Sign up for email updates from the NJ Wind Works Coalition with opportunities to submit public comments on environmental impact statements and permit hearings.
+Sign up for email updates from the NJ Wind Works Coalition with opportunities to submit public comments on environmental impact statements and permit hearings when activity resumes.

 OFFSHORE WIND & THE PINELANDS